 The Fellowship Details

-In the first phase, the fellows will attend bi-weekly collective master classes, where alongside traditional entrepreneurship classes, they will learn ways to integrate more democratic principles and processes in their innovations and ventures.
-These lessons will be supplemented by bi-weekly mentor sessions, where the fellows will be matched with successful entrepreneurs from Denmark’s start-up ecosystem.
+The democracy tech entrepreneur fellowship is divided into two stages.
+In the initial stage, the fellows attend bi-weekly collective masterclasses, where alongside traditional entrepreneurship classes, they learn ways to defend democracy and, also integrate more democratic principles and processes in their innovations and ventures.
+These lessons are supplemented by bi-weekly mentor sessions, where the fellows are matched with successful entrepreneurs from Denmark’s start-up and business ecosystem.

-In phase two, the fellows will be invited to Copenhagen, starting at the Copenhagen Democracy Summit, to build strong networks with policy makers and the start-up ecosystem in Denmark.
-Here they will meet with their mentors, pitch to investors, and visit a few selected partner hubs and companies.
-Winning fellows will be awarded at the closing event.
-Follow up sessions will be conducted post-Copenhagen visit and an alumni network will be established to support the fellows beyond the fellowship.
+In the second stage, the fellows are invited to Copenhagen, starting at the Copenhagen Democracy Summit, to build strong networks with policy makers, democracy activists and the start-up ecosystem in Denmark.
+Here they meet with their mentors, pitch to investors, and visit a few selected partner hubs and companies.
+Winning fellows are awarded a prize at the closing event.
+Follow up sessions are conducted post-Copenhagen visit and an alumni network is established to support the fellows beyond the fellowship.

 - Applicants should demonstrate commitment to democratic values.